powercodeacademy/phase-3-active-record-migrations/README.md

 end
 ```

 Awesome!
-Now go back to the console with the `rake console` command, and check
+Now go back to the console with the `bin/rake console` command, and check
 it out:

 ```rb